iWriteGigs

 C Horatio will be more likely in the future to take his parents’ car without asking than peers who have not tried it.

-D Horatio will rate the benefits of taking his parents’ car without asking lower than peers who have not tried it.
+D Horatio will be less likely in the future to take his parents’ car without asking than peers who have not tried it.

 Question #33